fanxia/SUSY2016ana/README.md

 7, Collect the limits values(first modify the filenames in collectlimits.py):
 ```
 emacs collectlimits.py
-python collectlimits.py TAG
+python collectlimits.py Channelname
 ```

 ###########################################
 ## Plot limits

 1, Plot the obs and expected limits contours and save them into a root file.(can find the tag from previous output.
-Eg. LimitTable_ALLNov9.txt, then use `ALLNov9` as tag in the command, output will be `Contourplots/ALLNov9.root`)
+Eg. `LimitTable_ALLNov9.txt`, then use `ALLNov9` as tag in the command, output will be `Contourplots/ALLNov9.root`)
 ```
 cd plotMacro/
 python plotcontour.py tag
 ```

-2, Get the SUSY formatted plots.
+2, Get the SUSY formatted plots(need to change the inputs in `fx2016/T6ttZg_fx2016.cfg`).
 ```
 cd PlotsSMS
 cp ../Contourplots/ALLNov9.root fx2016/